Songonge/Excel-Projects/Cyclistic Rides Analysis/README.md

 ## Share
 * I was able to answer the question of how annual members and casual riders use Cyclistic bikes differently.
 The analysis helped me see that many riders have memberships.
 In addition, the ride length for casual riders was longer than that of members.
 * The story that my data tells is that for the first quarter of 2019, the data tells that the maximum number of rides is on Thursday for members and Saturday for casual riders.
 Looking at Table 4, we can say that the number of rides decreased from January to February and then considerably increased from February to March 2019.
-* Data visualization given by the Dashboard in Figure 1 helped me communicate and share my findings.
-This is because it provides details and directly shows the summary of data in charts, graphs, and figures which are easy to understand.
+* The data visualization given by the Dashboard in Figure 1 helped me communicate and share my findings.
+This is because it provides details and directly shows the summary of data in charts, graphs, and figures, which are easy to understand.
 * Supporting visualizations and key findings

 In the following table, I display the total number of daily rides for each rider type.